 What I Usually Need to Know to Help

-During our first session, I'll usually need to know information about your current challenges, the history behind them, and what is currently getting in the way.
+During our first session, I'll usually need to know information about your goals, your current challenges, the history behind them, and what is currently getting in the way.
 I prefer to perform a clinical diagnostic interview during our initial time together so that I can appreciate your history & how it plays into your present life.
 I will also want to know what you want to get out of therapy & we will work on setting clear goals.

 Important Factors for Choosing a Therapist

 Trust your intuition.
 You're perceiving a lot more than you realize.
 Einstein said that intuition was intelligence plus experience.
 You know more than you probably realize, just by reading a few words and watching a video.
 That being said, also do your homework and make sure you've got the basics covered (good education, commitment, desire to help, positive outlook, confident, and HUMAN, please!).
 Funny facts are that I've had clients pick me because of my voice or something they read in one of my books...or something they saw on a Facebook post--it can be as random as that, but the "click" can reveal a lot.

 Theoretical Influences that Guide My Work